 The free version of TranslatePress gives you everything you need to create a totally working multilingual WordPress site without spending a dime.

 However, in addition to the SEO Pack addon that we detailed in the previous section, there are some other big benefits to considering the premium version of TranslatePress.

-- Automatic User Language Detection – automatically redirect visitors to their language based on their IP address.
+- Automatic User Language Detection – automatically redirect visitors to their language based on their IP address or browser settings.

 - Translator Accounts – let special translator users translate your site’s content without having to use the WordPress backend.

-- Browse As User Role – browse your site as different user roles, in addition to the logged-in/out option in the free version.
+- Browse As User Role – browse your site as different user roles in the editor, in addition to the logged-in/out option in the free version.

 - Navigation Based on Language – show different menu items based on language, rather than just translating your existing menu items.